 3 Nights in Lecce Puglia | The Florence of the South

-Where is Leece and the Puglia region?
+Where are Leece and the Puglia region?

 The province of Puglia (Apulia in Italian) is inhabited by appropriately 4M people and found in the south-eastern tip of Italy that is bordered by the Adriatic and Ionian Seas.
-Puglia is not very well-known to international tourists however with the access to the internet this travel destination is attracting more and more visitors annually.
+Puglia is not very well-known to international tourists however with access to the internet this travel destination is attracting more and more visitors annually.